 Often, if you find the courage to ask a question, your not always just asking for yourself.
 A fellow employee sitting right next to you could have the same question but not the courage or drive that you do.
 By asking out loud, you could be bettering your digital workplace as a whole.
 Asking questions can also lead to more than one answer, which can lead to the greatest human development of all time: a critical discussion.
 By asking a single question, you could promote your fellow employees to engage in an examination that will boost everyone’s intellect and understanding of a concept.

-2. A genuine question is never stupid
+2. A genuine question is never stupid when developing a digital workplace strategy

 Perhaps the most fundamental question related advice there is remains the most unused.
 No question is flawed, only your fear of asking it.
 This could stem from the fact that you feel you only have a question because you did something wrong, like not pay attention during a mandatory meaning or bite off more than you can chew with your work assignments.
 What you have to keep in mind is that office managers will always respect someone who owns up to their mistakes, as opposed to someone who hides their flaws and potentially creates further problems down the line.